 Each Python quiz consists of ten questions, each question has three to five possible answers, at least one of them is correct.
 There may be multiple correct or incorrect answers.
 Check those answers that you think are correct, then click the "Submit Quiz" button.
 If you have answered at least 50% of the answers correctly, you are prepared to take Python a step further.
-Read the Python Cheatsheet on this site for a brief summary on these topics.
+Read the compact Python Tutorial on this site for a brief summary on these topics.
 Have fun!

 Quiz: Python Basics